simonschmoll/ethereum_purchase_contract/README.md

 **DISCLAIMER: This smart contract setup is not intended for production use, rather as an experimental setup to facilitate the understanding of EOS and the underlying principles.
 DO NOT USE this code in production or deploy it to the main network, as any EOS locked into the contract might be exposed to security risks.
-The code was not audited and should only be used for educational purposes.**
+The code was not audited and must only be used for educational purposes.**

 ## Regular Flow
 ![](instructions.gif)